 This year mom burnout is up by 7 points to 93 percent.
 Not only do 93 percent of us feel burned out occasionally, but we are also burned out more often or all of the time.
 A few factors have influenced this, and it is clear that we need more support as mothers.
 We also have different things to deal with than previous generations did.

 Signs of Burnout

 There are a few symptoms to watch for if you suspect you’re getting burned out:2

 - Poor self-care: When burned out, you have difficulty adding anything to your plate, including self-care.
 You may need this time desperately, but you’re unable to do things to preserve your physical and mental health.

 - Exhaustion: While all moms are tired, exhaustion takes it to an extreme level.
 This kind of exhaustion is when you feel so exhausted that you have nothing left to give.

 - No sense of accomplishment: Despite doing so many things daily, you have a hard time feeling any sense of accomplishment when you’re burned out.
 Instead, you feel unproductive and ineffective.

-- Depersonalization: If you are burned out, it can be hard to feel connected with others.
+- Depersonalization: It can be hard to feel connected with others if you are burned out.
 You may be cynical, unmotivated, and detached from other people.

 - Changes in mood or attitude: When you are burned out, your mood and attitude will suffer.
 Trying to be upbeat becomes difficult.